 For ongoing issues with bullying, Instagram’s Restrict feature aims to limit interaction entirely.
 If your teen restricts an account, the comments submitted by that person will only be visible to them, and not your teen or their other followers.
 The restricted user cannot see if your child is active on Instagram nor can they see if they have read their direct message.
 This feature protects users from undesired interactions without the other person knowing their content is invisible.
 It can be difficult as parents to recognize online bullying, which is why we’ve created an Understanding Cyberbullying resource for tips and examples.

 Lastly, Instagram protects vulnerable users by heavily restricting content containing self harm or suicide imagery.
 The platform does not allow graphic images of self harm (like cutting) and it removes images if they are reported.
+It also does not allow fictional depictions of graphic self harm or suicide from drawings, memes, or film and comic content nor imagery that shows associated materials or methods.
 Additionally, Instagram does not show non graphic images (like healed scars) through its search, hashtag, or explore pages.
 Users can still upload content depicting non graphic images, but it will not be recommended to others through discovery.
 This content is allowed in an effort not to stigmatize or isolate its users who post non graphic images and look for support from their online community.

 For those that do search self harm related phrases, a pop up message will show resources and organizations that help those in need and will encourage that user to reach out to a friend, helpline, or other trusted person.
 The platform also protects vulnerable users by placing a blurred sensitivity screen over potentially triggering non graphic images so they are not immediately visible.
 Combined with the removal of graphic content and the restriction on the promotion of non graphic images, all users can navigate Instagram without the stress of seeing surprise harmful content in their feeds or Explore page.